If you’re about to set off on a long journey, the last thing you want to see is a strange car warning light on your car’s dashboard.

-If this light stays on after you’ve started your engine, it could be that there is a fault in your car’s power steering system.
+If this light stays on after you’ve started your engine, it could be that there’s a fault in your car’s power steering system.

-The first thing you should do is check it hasn’t been illuminated in error.
+The first thing you should do is check the light hasn’t been illuminated in error.
 Switch off the engine and take your key out of the ignition for a few seconds.

 Switch the engine on again.
-If the light remains on, you should seek assistance as your car may not be safe to drive.
+If the light remains on, you should seek assistance from a garage as your car may not be safe to drive.

 Check engine light

 Of all your car warning lights, the check engine light is probably the one that is the most difficult to decipher.

 This light can come on for a few reasons, all related to your car’s engine management system.
 It could signify that there’s a fault with anything from your starter motor to the fuel injection process.

 You may or may not notice other symptoms if your check engine light comes on.
 For example, your car may suffer from reduced performance or the engine might sound unusual.